-14 Solo tracks A1-A4.
+- 6 Clear the play range.
+Unsolo and Mute the A12 Reference track. - 7 Solo tracks A1-A4.
 Move the playhead to around 01:00:22:00, before Philip's first line of dialogue, "ADA, identify the person in front of me."

-15 Start playback, and listen to the dialogue levels while looking at the meters in both the Mixer and monitoring panel.

-The levels aren't as consistent as the pink noise, but they should still average around -12dB with some louder peaks or quieter dialogue depending on the scene context.
+- Start playback, and listen to the dialogue levels while looking at the meters in both the Mixer and monitoring panel. - The levels should still average around -15 dB to with some louder peaks or quieter dialogue depending on the scene context.
 How did the levels sound to you?
-If they sounded too low, you may have set your computer output level a bit too low based on the pink noise.
-Conversely, if the dialogue was too loud, you probably set the pink noise levels too high.
+If they sounded too low, you may have set your computer output level a bit too low based on the reference track.
+Conversely, if the dialogue was too loud, you probably set the levels too high.
 Setting the best levels comes with practice.
-The important goal is to set a comfortable level for you.
+The important goal is to set a comfortable level for you. - 9 Unsolo the dialogue tracks.